-5.1 Indicator Title Percentage of medical device establishment licence applications finalised within 90 working days Definition Quantification of the percentage of new medical device establishment applications for licences lodged with the Regulator, as prescribed by the Medicines Act, as amended Source of Data Medical device applications and licences issued line listing Method of Calculation or Assessment Numerator: Number of new licence applications finalised within 90 working days ÷ Denominator: Number of new licence applications received due for finalisation within 90 working days as at the end of each quarter x 100 Means of Verification The licence signed by the Chief Executive Officer and the licence-issuing fee will serve as proof of payments for licence applications and licences line listing Assumptions All tools necessary for processing applications are available and function optimally Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date, including open carry-over applications) Reporting Cycle Quarterly Desired Performance Maintaining the highest possible levels of quality and safety for medical device establishments manufacturing or importing and exporting medical devices to ensure public and environmental safety Indicator Responsibility Senior Manager: Medical Devices and Radiation Control
+5.1 Indicator Title Percentage of medical device establishment license applications finalised within 90 working days Definition Quantification of the percentage of new medical device establishment applications for licences lodged with the regulator as prescribed by the Medicines and Related Substances Act, 1965 (Act No. 101 of 1965), as amended.
+Source of Data Medical device applications and licences issued line listing Method of Calculation or Assessment Numerator: Number of new license applications finalised within 90 working days / Denominator: Number of new license applications received due for finalisation within 90 working days as at the end of each quarter x 100 Means of Verification The license signed by the Chief Executive Officer and the license issuing fee will serve as proof of payments for licence applications and licenses line listing Assumptions All tools necessary for processing applications are available and function optimally Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date including open carry-over applications) Reporting Cycle Quarterly Desired Performance Maintaining the highest possible levels of quality and safety for medical device establishments manufacturing or importing and exporting of medical devices to ensure the public and the environmental safety Indicator Responsibility Senior Manager: Medical Devices and Radiation Control

-5.2 Indicator Title Notice of medical device products published

-Definition Call-up notification published for a pilot study for selected specific high-risk

-Class D medical devices (IVDs)

-Source of Data Information from NDoH

-Current product listing

-Method of Calculation or Notice published in the Government Gazette

-Assessment

-Means of Verification Published call-up notice

-Assumptions All tools necessary are available and functioning optimally (including those of

-external stakeholders, e.g., national reference laboratories)

-Disaggregation of Not applicable

-Beneficiaries (where

-applicable)

-Spatial Transformation Not applicable

-(where applicable)

-Calculation Type Non-cumulative

-Reporting Cycle Quarter 3 and 4

-Desired Performance Published product call-up notice
+5.2 Indicator Title Notice of medical device products published Definition Call-up notification published for a pilot study for selected specific disease criteria(high risk Class D) medical Devices (IVDs) Source of Data Information from National Department of Health Current product listing Method of Calculation or Assessment Published product registration pilot call up notice Means of Verification A published product registration pilot call up notice for specific/priority disease criteria Assumptions All tools necessary are available and functioning optimally (including, external stakeholder - e.g. National reference laboratories) There is availability of Volunteers (Applicants) on the Pilot Online System on Product registration Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) including open carry-over applications Reporting Cycle Annually Desired Performance Published product registration pilot call up notice Indicator Responsibility Senior Manager: Medical Devices and Radiation Control

+5.3 Indicator Title Percentage of applications for radionuclide authorities finalised within 30 working days Definition Quantification of the percentage finalised of new applications for licences lodged with the regulator by holders of radionuclides as prescribed by the Hazardous Substances Act, 1973, as amended Source of Data Line listing extracted from radionuclide Oracle database and as per received via the dedicated e-mail address Method of Calculation or Numerator: Number of new licences finalised within 30 working days / Assessment Denominator: Number of new licence applications received due for finalisation within 30 working days as at the end of each quarter x 100 Means of Verification Excel calculation performed online listing and supporting documentation (E-mail correspondence and License/authorities issued) thereof Assumptions That all resources necessary for processing applications and measuring performance are available and function optimally Disaggregation of Beneficiaries (where applicable) Not applicable

+5.3 Indicator Title Percentage of applications for radionuclide authorities finalised within 30 working days Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Maintaining the highest possible levels of protection of radiation workers, patients, public and the environment against the adverse effects of radiation. efficient processing.
+Maintaining most effective possible processing of license applications.
 Indicator Responsibility Senior Manager: Medical Devices and Radiation Control

-5.3 Indicator Title Percentage of applications for radionuclide authorities finalised within 30 working days Definition Quantification of the percentage of new applications finalised for licences lodged with the Regulator by holders of radionuclides, as prescribed by the Hazardous Substances Act, as amended Source of Data Line listing extracted from radionuclide Oracle database and as received via the dedicated email address Method of Calculation or Numerator: Number of new licences finalised within 30 working days ÷ Assessment Denominator: Number of new licence applications received due for finalisation within 30 working days as at the end of each quarter x 100 Means of Verification Excel calculation performed on line listing and supporting documentation (email correspondence and licence or authorities issued) thereof Assumptions All resources necessary for processing applications and measuring performance are available and function optimally Disaggregation of Not applicable Beneficiaries (where applicable) Spatial Transformation Not applicable (where applicable) Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Maintaining the highest possible levels of protection for radiation workers, patients, the public and the environment against the adverse effects of radiation.
-Maintaining the most effective and efficient processing of licence applications possible Indicator Responsibility Senior Manager: Medical Devices and Radiation Control